A slice of sukuk from the Big Apple?

-On the heels of Prime Minister David Cameron’s announcement that the UK will issue a sovereign Sukuk, a New York State Senator is passionately making the case that New York needs to be in the Sukuk business.
-“New York is open for business,” said Senator Kevin Parker, a Democrat from Brooklyn.
+On the heels of Prime Minister David Cameron’s announcement that the UK will issue a sovereign sukuk, a New York state senator is passionately making the case that New York needs to be in the sukuk business.
+“New York is open for business,” said state Senator Kevin Parker, a Democrat from Brooklyn.
 “I want to see New York, not London, as the next capital of Islamic finance.”

 Parker was speaking in his capacity as state senator from New York’s 21st Senate District at the 2013 Islamic Finance Conference in Washington, DC.
 The conference, whose agenda included sessions exploring everything from how to source Islamic capital in the United States to the relationship between socially responsible investing and Islam, was organized by the Malaysia-US Chamber of Commerce.
 It was intended to serve as a meeting place for interested parties to come together and advance the cause of Islamic finance in the U.S.